betagouv/mission-transition-ecologique/README.md

 ## Focus on the questionnaire mecanism

-The mecanism is freely inspired by `choose-your-own-adventure` books.
-You enter a chapter (here a `track`), a when the user clicks on a choice they are led to another chapter, and it goes on...
+**Disclaimer** : _The mecanism is freely inspired by `choose-your-own-adventure` books.
+You enter a chapter (here a `track`), a when the user clicks on a choice they are led to another chapter, and it goes on..._

 All the questions for the questionnaire are splited into several files.
 Each file (or `track*.ts`) corresponds to a questionnaire's `track` ; a `track` presents several choices to the user.